 Your editorial calendar becomes much more flexible.
 And imagine you need to put together a press release tomorrow.
 Could you do it?
 With digital asset management, it’s much more likely!

-Welcome includes a digital asset management system that will help you get started on this approach and learn how to use it properly.
+Content Marketing Platform includes a digital asset management system that will help you get started on this approach and learn how to use it properly.

 Agile Marketing and Communication: The Scrum Framework

 If you’re entirely unfamiliar with agile marketing, “scrum” may sound a little odd.
 However, any team that is going agile should instate a Scrum framework as a way of working together effectively and efficiently.

 A Scrum Team is a group of cross-functional individuals (in this case, members of your marketing organization) who collaborate to execute on a deliverable(s), which is done in a “sprint.”
 Each Scrum Team should be led by a “Scrum Master,” someone who ideally has experience in agile marketing and has the ability to lead the team.

 To ensure optimal outputs, there must be a balanced set of skills among the members of each Scrum Team.
 For example, you might have your social media manager, content manager, demand gen director, email marketing manager, and event marketing manager as part of a single Scrum Team to execute on an upcoming event and all of the surrounding deliverables.
 This framework supports an agile marketing approach as it allows small, pre-determined teams to continually update, optimize, and iterate on the campaigns for which they’re responsible.

 As we discussed above, when practicing agile marketing, each member will have their own responsibilities that tie to the larger purpose of the group.
 The “Scrum Master” holds the most authority, as they are responsible for setting priorities, delegating stories (known as “tasks” in the marketing world) managing the backlog (meaning a prioritized to-do list), identifying necessary resources, and managing sprints.